Sheila Graber: Later life

 In 2001, Sheila took a position at the University of Teesside, as the Animator in Residence.
 Commenting on her appointment, she said, "I’m hoping to work ... on making a film and explore the potential of computer animation."
 After creating over 60 shorts and three series for World TV, she teamed up with fellow director Jen Miller in 1996 to form the company Sheila Graber Animation Ltd. In 2004 she moved to the Republic of Ireland to open a studio to provide guidance and inspiration to a new generation of animators, before taking up a position at the University of Sunderland later that same year.
 Speaking of her role as Senior Research and Teaching Fellow in Animation, Graber said, "it's great to work with older students.
 It's a real two-way process and I hope I inspire them as much as they inspire me."
 As of 2008, Graber continues to work at the university.

-On 19 November 2007 she created a YouTube account under the name Sheila Graber.
+On 19 November 2007 she created a YouTube account under the name Arty Cat.
 She has been using it to upload her animations.

 In 2012 Sheila published a book entitled "My Tyneside" this was a personal journey from 1951 to 2004.

 In 2021 she published "Sheila from Shields her cat and the Rainbow" to complement an exhibition at South Shields Museum.

 In 2021 Sheila held an exhibition at the Customs House in South Shields, much of her work was sold in aid of three local charities.

 Awards and recognition

 Graber was awarded an Honorary Fellowship from the University of Sunderland in 1998 for Outstanding services to Education and Art.

 In 2003, Graber won an award in the "Best Digital Image Designer Category" at the North East and Border regional award ceremony of the Royal Television Society, and had another production nominated for "The Wow Factor" – two minutes of video which could produce a collective "Wow" from the judges.
 In 2004, one of her works was a finalist in the "Best Non-Broadcast Factual Production Category". and was awarded the annual Lifetime Achievement Award.

+She was awarded the Freedom of the Borough of South Tyneside on 26 July 2023.